abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

 contains one or more clients, which send requests to the load balancer.

-The complete code to this example can be found here:
+The complete code to this example is here:
 `<https://github.com/abstools/absexamples/blob/master/collaboratory/examples/resource-modeling/>`__.

 The basic architecture is as follows: